BlasBenito/myWebsite/content/post/03_shared_folder_in_cluster/index.markdown

 Such target is based on this rationale: When executing a `foreach` loop as in `x <- foreach(...) %dopar% {...}`, the variable `x` is going to grow in memory very fast, competing for RAM resources with the worker nodes.
 Furthermore, since `x` is being written on the fly, the results would be lost if the computer crashes.
 When the size of the input and the output of our parallelized operation is larger than memory, we can use an NFS folder to store inputs and outputs, while keeping the RAM memory free for computational tasks only, with the positive side effect of having our outputs already stored should our computer decide to crash.

-Also, please notice that here I am focusing in a cluster setting, but using a folder to read and write data during a loop paralellized with `foreach` can indeed be done in a single computer without an NFS folder.
+Also, please notice that here I am focusing in a cluster setting, but using a folder to read and write data during a loop parallelized with `foreach` can indeed be done in a single computer without an NFS folder.
 Any folder in your system will do the trick as well!

 So, from here, we are going to prepare the cluster, and execute a parallelized loop fitting one model per data frame that reads the inputs and writes the outputs to the shared folder.